joaofurini/EconomicSpider/README.md

 # EconomicSpider
-A WebCrawler in Python language, that gather information about the financial market
+A WebCrawler in Python language, that gather information about the financial market and send it to someone on Facebook